 We recommend that regional names not be used, so we can be consistent with names across different stores and channels.
 If you feel like a regional name is significant, we recommend you put it on an adhesive sticker to be applied separately on the package.
-It could also be added in parenthesis at the end of the common name.
+It could also be added in parentheses at the end of the Common Name.

 What about processed meats, grinds and offal products?

-Processed meats, grinds and offals are not part of this platform and have been removed from URMIS.
+Processed meats, grinds and offal products are not part of this platform and have been removed from URMIS.
 These products tend to be labeled in packer or processor facilities, not in the retail store.